Steve Jackson (defensive back)

-Steven Wayne Jackson (born April 8, 1969) is a former American football defensive back for the Houston Oilers/Tennessee Titans who is the senior offensive assistant for the Atlanta Falcons of the National Football League (NFL).
-He was selected by Houston in the 3rd round (71st overall) in the 1991 NFL Draft.
+Steven Wayne Jackson (born April 8, 1969) is an American professional football coach and former player who is the secondary & safeties coach for the Tennessee Titans of the National Football League (NFL).
+He played as a defensive back in the NFL for the Houston Oilers/Tennessee Titans.
+Jackson was selected by Houston in the third round (71st overall) in the 1991 NFL draft.
 In 1999, the Titans made it to Super Bowl XXXIV in which Jackson appeared as a substitute; however, they lost to the Kurt Warner-led St. Louis Rams.
 In 2022, twenty-two years later, Jackson coached the Cincinnati Bengals secondary/cornerbacks in Super Bowl LVI, also losing to Los Angeles Rams.

 Coaching career

-In 2022, Jackson entered his 19th season as a coach and first season as a senior offensive assistant with the Atlanta Falcons.
-Formerly, all prior eighteen seasons were in a defensive capacity including most recently as a cornerbacks coach with the Cincinnati Bengals (2020-2021).
-He helped lead the team's secondary to Super Bowl LVI, after spending nine seasons as a player in the league (1991-99).
+Steve Jackson entered his 20th season as an NFL coach in 2023 and first season as secondary coach for the Atlanta Falcons, after spending the 2022 season as a senior offensive assistant.

+In 2022, the Atlanta offense led the NFL in fewest penalties, finished third in the NFL in rushing yards per game and 10th in third-down conversion rate.
+Atlanta also had the third-highest successful play rate on rushing attempts, based on EPA, at 45.1 percent.

+Jackson came to Atlanta with 18 years of NFL coaching experience, having served as the secondary/cornerbacks coach for the Cincinnati Bengals (2020–2021).

+Cincinnati's defensive backs limited opposing quarterbacks to a 60.8 completion percentage, eight touchdowns and eight interceptions resulting in a 74.9 passer rating over a four-game run in the 2021 postseason, en route to an appearance in Super Bowl LVI.

-Previously, Jackson spent two seasons (2018-19) with the New York Jets, where he served as the team's assistant defensive backs coach.
+Previously, Jackson spent two seasons (2018–19) with the New York Jets, where he served as the team's assistant defensive backs coach.
 During his two seasons coaching the Jets DBs, he helped guide S Jamal Adams to consecutive Pro Bowl appearances and first-team AP All-Pro nods.
 Adams also led the Jets in tackles in both seasons, and was voted by his teammates both years as the Curtis Martin Team Most Valuable Player.

-Prior to his time with the Jets, Jackson spent two seasons (2016-17) with the Tennessee Titans as the team's assistant secondary coach.
+Prior to his time with the Jets, Jackson spent two seasons (2016–17) with the Tennessee Titans as the team's assistant secondary coach.
 In 2017, he helped guide S Kevin Byard, a third-round selection in ’16, to a standout season that included eight INTs (tied for NFL lead), a Pro Bowl nod and first-team All-Pro honors.
 Additionally, Jackson aided in the development of CB Adoree’ Jackson, Tennessee's first-round selection in 2017, who was thrust into immediate action as a full-time starter and ended his rookie season with a team-high 17 passes defensed and three FFs (tied for team lead).